As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 - Even if your blood glucose levels return to normal after your pregnancy, your chances of getting diabetes—usually type 2 diabetes—later in life are high.
 Therefore, you should be tested at least every 3 years for diabetes or prediabetes.

-- You can help your child be healthy by showing your child how to make healthy lifestyle choices, including being physically active, eating a healthy diet, and staying at a healthy weight.
+- You can help your child be healthy by showing your child how to make healthy lifestyle choices, including being physically active, limiting screen time in front of the TV or video games, eating a healthy diet, and staying at a healthy weight.

 Hope through Research